 How Resource Justice works

-Resource Justice has a Core Group who make major decisions on behalf of the organisation (strategy, finances, staffing, etc), and working groups to work on the four main pillars of work: Education, Moving Money, and Accountability Partnerships with Social Movements Transforming Philanthropy Organisational Development
+Resource Justice has a Board of Directors that make major decisions on behalf of the organisation (strategy, finances, staffing, etc), and have regular co-working meetings that work on our main pillars of work: Education, Moving Money, and Accountability Partnerships with Social Movements Transforming Philanthropy Organisational Development

-Kristina Johansson is Swedish & British and grew up internationally.
+Kristina Johansson is Swedish and British and grew up internationally.
 For over 10 years Kristina has been engaged in activism for racial, gender and climate justice.
-She graduated from Middlebury College in Vermont and worked in New York City after.
+She graduated from Middlebury College in Vermont.
 She was an active member of Resource Generation (USA) and with the support of RG she organised her family to start redistributing their family wealth.
-She moved back to the UK in 2018 to set up her family’s philanthropic foundation, Solberga Foundation, and was looking for a similar community like RG here in the UK, she co-founded Resource Justice with other UK based young people with wealth and class privilege.
+She moved back to the UK in 2018 to set up her family’s philanthropic foundation, Solberga Foundation.
+Recognizing the need for an organisation like RG in the UK, she co-founded Resource Justice with other UK based young people with wealth and class privilege.
 She is a founding member of Patriotic Millionaires UK and lives in London with her partner and two dogs.

 Lou Macnamara works as a Camera Person and makes documentaries.
 After inheriting money from family members, Lou began trying to figure out ways to redistribute to organisations that challenge structural inequalities, to build stability, security and power by and for people who have not had the same access to resources and privilege.
 Joining various different organisations like Edge Fund led to Lou meeting the other Resource Justice co-founders and they began to use their personal situation to organise other young people with access to wealth and class privilege to give away inherited and surplus wealth.